KOSASIH/NeuroForge/Documentation/readme.md

 ## Getting Started

-To get started with NeuroForge, here are some first steps to help you get up and running.
+To get started with NeuroForge, here are some [first steps to help you get up and running](Documentation/getting_started.md)

 ### Prerequisites